PhDGeomatic/InsubriParks/docs/30_configuration.md

 # This optional environment variable can be used to define a different name for the default database that is created when the image is first started.
 # If it is not specified, then the value of POSTGRES_USER will be used.
 app_database=<PostgreSQL database>
-# The username and password of the user to create for managing the <app_database>
+# The username and password of the user created for managing the <app_database>
 app_username=<app_database username>
 app_password=<app_database password>
 # The port of the PostgreSQL is exposed